William C. Roberts: Baylor University Medical Center

 In March 1993, 32 years after starting at the NIH, Roberts left the National Institutes of Health to join the faculty of Baylor University Medical Center, the flagship of a large hospital network located in the Dallas/Fort Worth metroplex.
-Working in a laboratory built for him by the hospital, he continues to study cardiac pathology and has published more than 300 articles since.
-He is also an active participant in the ongoing training of cardiovascular disease and pathology fellows.
+Working in a laboratory built for him by the hospital, he continued to study cardiac pathology and had published more than 300 articles since.
+He was also an active participant in the ongoing training of cardiovascular disease and pathology fellows.

 Academic contributions

 Journal articles

-Roberts has published over 1600 articles to date, almost all of them in peer-reviewed publications.
-The majority of his original scientific publications focus on anatomic aspects of cardiovascular disease.
-In addition, Roberts has written or co-authored a number of articles discussing risk factors and risk-factor management in cardiovascular disease.
-As editor for both the Baylor University Medical Center Proceedings and The American Journal of Cardiology, Roberts has also published a number of editorials discussing current trends in cardiovascular medicine.
+Roberts published over 1600 articles, almost all of them in peer-reviewed publications.
+The majority of his original scientific publications focused on anatomic aspects of cardiovascular disease.
+In addition, Roberts wrote or co-authored a number of articles discussing risk factors and risk-factor management in cardiovascular disease.
+As editor for both the Baylor University Medical Center Proceedings and The American Journal of Cardiology, Roberts published a number of editorials discussing current trends in cardiovascular medicine.

 Books

-Roberts has written or co-written 11 individual titles.
+Roberts wrote or co-wrote 11 individual titles.
 In chronological order, these are: